Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

-Selecting the right repertoire for students is one the most important responsibilities of music teachers.
-The piece that was chosen for the purpose of learning must not exceed the level of challenge a student can handle.
-Students will benefit from carefully selected repertoire that does not overwhelm their current abilities, but poses sufficient challenges that enhance their skills.
+Selecting the right repertoire for students is one of the most critical responsibilities of music teachers.
+The piece that was chosen for learning must not exceed the level of challenge a student can handle.
+Students will benefit from a carefully selected repertoire that does not overwhelm their current abilities but poses sufficient challenges that enhance their skills.

-With the intent to let their students develop their technique and musicality naturally, many violinist-composers in the nineteenth century have written concertos that are less demanding than those of the standard repertoire.
+With the intent to let their students develop their technique and musicality naturally, many violinist composers in the nineteenth century have written concertos that are less demanding than those of the standard repertoire.
 Often time, these concertos involve shifting up to only a certain position.
-Some of the composers who wrote such concertos include Rieding, Seitz, Portnoff, Sitt, and Accolay.
+Some composers who wrote such concertos include Rieding, Seitz, Portnoff, Sitt, and Accolay.
 To learn more about their works, go to Violin Concertos for Intermediate Students.

 The concertos listed below are suitable for violinists who have mastered the student-level concertos but are still unprepared to take on the “big works” of the Romantic period and the twentieth century.
 These concertos should not be treated as student-level works as they are artistic masterpieces that call for a high level of technical command and musical understanding.
-However, they are idiomatically written for the violin which makes them a good stepping stone for students going into the advanced level.
+However, they are idiomatically written for the violin, making them a good stepping stone for students going into the advanced level.

 Viotti was born in the Piedmont region of Italy.
 He studied with Gaetano Pugnani.
-As a descendant of the great Italian violin playing tradition traced back to Corelli, he later became the teacher of Kreutzer and Rode, who were both important figures of the “modern” French violin school.
+As a descendant of the great Italian violin-playing tradition traced back to Corelli, he later became the teacher of Kreutzer and Rode.
+They were both important figures of the “modern” French violin school.

-While this work is often regarded as a “student concerto”, it definitely deserves a place among the great violin concertos.
-The first movement opens with a lengthy orchestral tutti, the soloist then enters with a series of contrasting passages so cleverly woven together.
-The second movement is a beautiful interlude, leading to the third movement which brings a sense of anxiousness and unrest.
+While this work is often regarded as a “student concerto,” it deserves a place among the great violin concertos.
+The first movement opens with a lengthy orchestral tutti; the soloist then enters with a series of contrasting passages so cleverly woven together.
+The second movement is a beautiful interlude, leading to the third movement, which brings a sense of anxiousness and unrest.

 The first movement is full of virtuosic displays such as double stops and large leaps.
 Apart from that, one can still hear the grace of the French style in it.
-The first movement flows uninterruptedly into the second movement, a lyrical Adagio, followed by the third movement, which is a delicate piece in 6/8 meter.
+The first movement flows uninterruptedly into the second movement, a lyrical Adagio, followed by the third, a delicate piece in 6/8 meter.

 © 2017 Goh Tong Keat